UkoeHB/bevy_cobweb_ui/src/sickle_ext/SICKLE.md

 }

 impl ResponsiveAttribute for BackgroundColor {}
-impl AnimatableAttribute for BackgroundColor {}
+impl AnimatedAttribute for BackgroundColor {}
 ```

 We include an `Instruction` implementation because it is a trait bound on `StaticAttribute`. `Instruction::apply` is used to apply values whenever a static/responsive/animatable attribute is activated.